 In fact, according to the Bureau of Labor Statistics, hand injuries are second only to back injuries on construction sites.

 Because working in cold conditions, using strong building chemicals, and handling rough, sharp and awkward items can leave them in a bad way if you're not careful.

-So why not give someone a hand (!) and buy them a pair of gloves that will protect their hands on site?
+So why not give someone a hand (!) and buy them a pair of gloves that will protect them on site?

-This will not only make them more comfortable, it will also keep their skin much healthier and guard against cuts and infections.
+As this will not only make them more comfortable, it will also keep their skin much healthier, and guard against cuts and infections.

-And a pair I'd recommend are the Ironclad Cold Condition Waterproof Gloves.
+So a pair I'd recommend for this are the Ironclad Cold Condition Waterproof Gloves.

-As the name suggests they are waterproof and they are also windproof, which makes them great for working in the cold.
+Because as the name suggests they are waterproof, but they're also windproof, which makes them great for working in the cold.

 And the insulation that these gloves provide is great for keeping your blood flowing and fingers warm and functioning so you can keep working to the best of your abilities.

-They are also very rugged and durable being designed with site work in mind.
+They are also rugged and durable, being designed with site work in mind.

 Dewalt Vibration Reducing Gloves